 The TC-MA was founded at the EAA convention in Seville in 2002 with the election of Murray Campbell and Domenico Stanzial as chairmen and David Sharp as secretary.
 It started its provisional operation with a TC meeting at the SMAC ‘03 in Stockholm, Sweden.
 The current board was elected in December 2022 and consists of

-It is the main goal of the TC-MA to interconnect researchers and teachers from various fields who are interested in musical acoustics and to provide a forum for the exchange of ideas, knowledge and teaching materials.
-Another important goal is to assist researchers and research groups as well as instrument makers who are searching for partners or appropriate funding opportunities by collecting such requests and distributing related information online.
+It is the main goal of the TC-MA to interconnect researchers and teachers from various fields, as well as instrument makers and musicians who are interested in musical acoustics, and to provide a forum for the exchange of ideas, knowledge, and teaching materials.
+Another important goal is to assist researchers and research groups, as well as other members who are searching for partners or appropriate funding opportunities, by collecting such requests and distributing related information online.

 Other activities of the TC-MA include organising EAA workshops focused on specific topics of interest, and seminars in relevant fields of musical acoustics, aiming to act as a link between academic and industrial institutions.
 The TC-MA is also often called upon to organise relevant sessions at larger acoustical conventions and to communicate announcements to the public.
 The TC-MA can also provide a platform to facilitate the exchange of students and more experienced researchers between laboratories, to offer a portfolio of opportunities for graduate students and postdoctoral fellows, and to support teaching activities at a European level.
 In addition, the TC-MA provides a forum to input into the setting of European research goals by proposing fields of interest for future EU framework programmes.